ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

     }
 ```

-The example application is very fast and simple, so the CAMs will not show much information.
-In a more complex application you could add more CAMs, including child-level ones, to give more detailed annotations to show where time is spent in your application.
-For this example app with its very fast inference, it's best to change the Streamline timeline view scale to 10µs in order to see the CAM annotations better.
+The example application is fast and simple, and the CAMs do not show much information.
+In a more complex application, you can add further CAMs, including child-level ones, to give more detailed annotations to show where time is spent in your application.
+For this example app with its very fast inference, it is best to change the Streamline timeline view scale to 10µs in order to better see the CAM annotations.

-Once you've added in useful CAM annotations, you can build and deploy a debug version of your application.
+Once you have added in useful CAM annotations, you can build and deploy a debug version of your application.
 You can run Streamline and see the annotations and CAMs in the timeline view.
-See the [Streamline documentation](https://developer.arm.com/documentation/101816/latest/) for how to make a capture for profiling.
-After the capture is made and analyzed, you will be able to see when your application is running the inference, ML pre-processing, ML post-processing, or other parts of your application.
+See the [Streamline documentation](https://developer.arm.com/documentation/101816/latest/) for information on how to make a capture for profiling.
+After the capture is made and analyzed, you will be able to see when your application is running the inference, performing ML pre-processing or ML post-processing, or other operations from parts of your application.
 From there you can see where the most time is spent, and how hard the CPU or GPU is working during different parts of the application.
 From this you can then decide if work is needed to improve performance and where that work needs doing.